Szymon-OPS/Szymon-OPS/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on connecting various APIs in my apps
+- 🔭 I’m currently working on connecting various APIs in my apps, plus building user-friendly GUIs.
-- 🌱 I’m currently learning Algorithms and Data Structures
+- 🌱 I’m currently learning Bash, Algorithms and Data Structures.

 <!--
 **Szymon-OPS/Szymon-OPS** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.